Nocoart/Nocoart/README.md

-### Hi there 👋 I'm Nicolas Guerineau
+### Hi there 👋 I'm Nicolas Guerineau developper fullstack Node.Js, React.Js, React Native

-After a career start in Finance and Art I decided to make a change to pursue the tings that I love, creating and
+After a career start in Finance and Art I decided to make a change to pursue the tings that I love, creation and logic challenges.
+Currently available for work, feel free to have a look at my projects below 🤓

 <hr/>